djinnome/mentos_paper/tab1nr08fi8.md

-The ratio of the forward to
+The ratio of the forward to like